qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 ## Next Steps

 Now you know how Qdrant works.
-Getting started with [Qdrant Cloud](../cloud/quickstart-cloud/)| is even simpler.
+Getting started with [Qdrant Cloud](../cloud/quickstart-cloud/) is just as easy.
 [Create an account](https://qdrant.to/cloud) and use our SaaS completely free.
 We will take care of infrastructure maintenance and software updates.

 To move onto some more complex examples of vector search, read our [Tutorials](../tutorials/) and create your own app with the help of our [Examples](../examples/).